 Detailed Planning consent for the scheme was achieved in 2017, with HTA acting as Lead Consultant, Masterplanner, Block Architect and Landscape Architect, working in collaboration with a team of other architects (Mae, Hawkins/Brown, SLCE and Flannagan Lawrence) to design the details of each building, as well as the school and the proposed refurbishment of the listed 1930’s Glaxo Headquarters building.

-Work is now commencing on site, where the first building is being designed to be constructed off-site, using the Vision modular system.
+Work is now commencing on site, delivering the first building of 380 dwellings.

 The first apartments are due to be released for rent early next year.